kel1y/Taskforce/README.md

 subarray within the array that sums up to the target.
 Return true if such a subarray exists, otherwise return false.

-explanations of the approach I took: by using the two pointers method.
+explanations of the approach I took: I used two pointers method.
 The idea is to maintain pointers that point to the first and last value of a subarray.
 On each turn, the left pointer moves one step to the right, and the right pointer moves to the right as long as the resulting subarray sum is at most x.
 If the sum